UjuAyoku/smart-money/README.md

 - Python 3
 - Flask
 - Tailwind CSS
-- Replit for hosting and deployment
+- Railway for hosting and deployment

 ## Development